Sumitomo Mitsui Financial Group, Inc.

 Financial Health

-Sumitomo Mitsui Financial Group is showing solid revenue and cash flow, indicating strong financial performance.
+Sumitomo Mitsui Financial Group is showing strong earnings and cash flow, contributing to its solid revenue.

 Below Average